themonkslab/dream_teamers_courses/dart/11.Medium_Dart/3_Creating_and_ running_ a_project.md

 ![Dart run help](./3.3_run_help.png)

-And how would we do then, according to such help, to introduce arguments? 💀 Take a little time to try it out!
+And how would you do then, according to such help, to introduce arguments? 💀 Take a little time to try it out!

 Have you tried?
 You have to enter the _path_ of the file and then the arguments: `dart run ./bin/first_dart_project.dart 1 2 3`.

-### Correr nuestro programa desde VSCode

 ### Running our program from VSCode